compulim/BotFramework-WebChat/packages/acs-chat-adapter/DESIGN.md

 If chat provider only support a single type of signal, chat adapter is responsible to perform the conversion.

+- When `emitTyping(true)` is called, the chat adapter should periodically emit the pulse signal to the chat provider based on a period published by the chat provider spec;
+- When `emitTyping(false)` is called, the chat adapter should stop emitting the pulse signal periodically.

 ### Alternatives considered

 #### Send "typing stopped" by the return function